How to Administer an Estate

 - Personal loans

-- Taxes owed for the last year of life
+- Taxes owed at the end of life

-The personal representative must inform all of the decedent's creditors that the decedent has died.
+The personal representative must inform the decedent's creditors of the decedent's death.

 If there is enough money to pay the creditors, the personal representative will pay them from the estate's bank account.
 The personal representative may sell estate assets if the account needs more money.
 Typically, state law defines the order for selling the estate's assets.
 The following is a general order for selling assets:

 - Any property not identified in a will or trust (intestate property)